All About the Yorkshire Terrier Poodle Mix aka Yorkipoo

 Poodle

-Nowadays the Poodle is in the top ten most popular dog breeds in the United States.
-The American Kennel Club recognized the breed in 1887.
+In today’s world, the Poodle has become a popular family pet, adored for its hypoallergenic coat and affectionate personality.
+Unsurprisingly, the Poodle is ranked in the top ten most popular dog breeds in the United States!
+The American Kennel Club recognized the breed in 1887, and since then, it has become a favorite among families worldwide.

 Yorkipoo Temperament